aham-oudeis/Training/launch_school/RB120-OOP/Notes/interview_prep/modules.md

 # what are modules?
-Modules are containers for behaviors.
+Modules are containers for classes, constants, behaviors, and modules themselves.

 # Additional details
 * unlike classes, we cannot create objects from modules
+* unlike class inheritance, we can mixin multiple modules with a class.

 # types of modules
 * mixins
 * namespacing